ejarvinen/42Ft_printf/README.md

 There is no implementation for the buffer management of the original `printf()`.

+This project is designed to be an add-on to [Libft library](https://github.com/ejarvinen/42Libft).

 ### Compilation

 `git clone` to desired directory. `cd` into that directory.
 Run `git submodule init` and `git submodule update` in the same directory and then `make`.
 Use `.a` file in other work.